Button Fern Care

 Light: Bright light, but no direct sun

-Water: Water thoroughly, then allow the top 1 in (2.5 cm) of soil to dry out slightly before watering again.
-Fronds that are yellow and wilted are a sign of overwatering.
+Water: Water thoroughly, then allow the top 1 in (2.5 cm) of soil to dry out before watering again.
+Button fern fronds that are yellow and wilted are a sign of overwatering.
 Cut back on water and trim off damaged fronds.
 Check the plant's roots to see if they have rotted -- if they're mostly black, get rid of it.
 It's too far gone.

-Soil: Peat moss based potting mix with added perlite or sand to help drainage.
+Soil: Good-quality houseplant potting mix with a handful of perlite or horticultural sand added to the mix to help drainage.

 Fertilizer: Feed monthly year-round with a 20-20-10 water-soluble fertilizer at half strength.